lizmat/rak/README.md

   * :quietly - absorb any warnings produced by the matcher

   * :silently - absorb any output done by the matcher

+  * :stats - produce results, but also count

 ### 5. Create logic for running